dmachard/go-dnscollector/docs/performance.md

 # Performance tuning

 All loggers and collectors are based on buffered channels.
-The size of these buffers can be configured with `chan-buffer-size`.
+The size of these buffers can be configured with `buffer-size` in global section.
-If you encounter the following error message in your logs, it indicates that you need to increase the chan-buffer-size:
+If you encounter the following warning message in your logs, it indicates that you need to increase the buffer size:

 ```bash
 logger[elastic] buffer is full, 7855 packet(s) dropped